 When it comes to returning to normal activities after a C-section, Dr. Puls notes there are no specific guidelines.
 However, a lot depends on the woman and any complications she may have after the procedure.

 Generally, doctors will recommend not lifting anything from the ground in the first week or two—other than the new baby, of course.
-Some surgeons may recommend not to lift anything heavier than 13 pounds for 4-6 weeks afterwards.
+Some surgeons may recommend not to lift anything heavier than 13 pounds for 4-6 weeks postpartum.

 “In general, we want the incisions to be well healed before adding additional stress,” Dr. Puls said.
 “Often, there will be increased soreness and discomfort if women overdo it.”